 Groove has reports which show us some of the most important customer support metrics such as average reply time and customer satisfaction ratings.

-This means that we can see how we’re actually doing when it comes to support and actively working on improving our efficiency as a team.
+This means that we can see how we’re actually doing when it comes to support and actively work on improving our efficiency as a team.

 In research on actual customer transactions published in the Harvard Business Review, researchers found that among thousands of customers studied, customers who had the best past experiences spend 140% more compared to those who had the poorest past experience.

-Basically—a better operating customer service team = better customer experience = mo’ money.
+Basically, a smoother operating customer service team equals better customer experience equals more money.

-Better collaboration options = less mishaps with double replies (or even worse—no replies at all)
+- Easier collaboration means fewer mishaps with double replies (or even worse—no replies at all),

-Better analytics = better overview of customer happiness and how to improve it
+- Smarter analytics mean a clearer overview of customer happiness and how to improve it,

-Better automation features = faster replies to customers and less busy work for your team
+- Intuitive automation features mean faster replies to customers and less busy work for your team.

-Providing great support to your customers is first and foremost about investing in a relationship with them.
+Providing great customer support is first and foremost about investing in a relationship with your consumers.

-But that doesn’t mean that your company and its interests should fall to the background.
+But that doesn’t mean your company and its interests should fall to the background.

-Getting your team aboard a new customer support solution doesn’t have to be a pain in the ass—but you have to play it right.
+Getting your team aboard a new customer support solution doesn’t have to be a pain—but you have to play it right.

-Figure out what your team is thinking, what they want and what they’re worried about, and approach all of it in a gradual, supportive way.
+Figure out what your team is thinking, what they want, and what they’re worried about.
+Then approach all of it in a gradual, supportive way.

-Once everyone is on the same page about the clear benefits of switching over—both on a personal as well as company level—you’ll be good to go.
+Once everyone is on the same page about the clear benefits of switching over—both on a personal and company level—you’ll be good to go.